Interesting and Useful Cases in Torts and Insurance

 Nexsen Pruet attorney Marc Manos, a member of the SC Bar Torts and Insurance Practice Section Council, sheds light on a few recent cases from the Fourth Circuit Court of Appeals, focused in the area of Torts & Insurance.

-Below are summaries of the cases selected for December 2017 and January 2018.
+Below are summaries of the cases selected for February and early March 2018.

 Our Insights are published as a service to clients and friends.
 They are intended to be informational and do not constitute legal advice regarding any specific situation.